julwrites/prompts-tauri/PRD.md

 ## Technical Architecture

-The CLI will be built in Rust.
-Key libraries will include:
-- **Clap**: For command-line argument parsing.
-- **Directories**: For finding the appropriate user-specific storage location on different operating systems.
-- **Sha2**: for hashing prompt content to create a unique ID.
-- **Fuzzy-matcher**: For implementing fuzzy search.
-- **Serde**: For serializing and deserializing prompt data.

-Prompts will be stored as individual JSON files in a dedicated directory.
-The filename for each prompt will be the SHA256 hash of its content.

-The TUI will be built in Rust using the Ratatui and Crossterm libraries.
-It will be a module within the `prompts-cli` crate and will share the same core logic for prompt management.

 The desktop application will be built using the Tauri framework.
 The frontend will be a single-page application (SPA) built with a modern web framework like React or Vue.
 The backend will be written in Rust and will be responsible for all the core prompt management logic.

 ## Feature Specification

-- **Storage:**
-    - **Default Location:** The tool will use a default directory (e.g., `~/.config/prompts-cli/prompts`).
-    - **Custom Location:** A `--config` global flag will allow users to specify an alternative storage directory.
-    - **Content-Addressable:** Prompts are stored in files named by the SHA256 hash of their content.
-- **Commands:**
-    - `add [PROMPT_TEXT]`: Adds a new prompt.
-If `PROMPT_TEXT` is not provided, it reads from stdin.
-    - `list`: Lists all stored prompts, showing a snippet and their hash.
-    - `show [FUZZY_QUERY]`: Searches for a prompt.
-If multiple are found, returns a JSON list.
-If one is found, it's displayed.
-If `FUZZY_QUERY` is not provided, it reads from stdin.
-    - `edit [FUZZY_QUERY]`: Same search mechanism as `show`.
-If a single prompt is identified, it opens it for editing (e.g., in the user's `$EDITOR`).
-    - `delete [FUZZY_QUERY]`: Same search mechanism as `show`.
-Deletes the identified prompt after confirmation.
-    - `generate [FUZZY_QUERY]`: Same search mechanism as `show`.
-Generates text based on the identified prompt.
-- **Fuzzy Search:**
-    - Implemented for `show`, `edit`, `delete`, and `generate`.
-    - Matches against the text of the prompts.
-    - If multiple matches are found, outputs a JSON array of objects, where each object contains the prompt text and its hash.
-- **Prompt Metadata:**
-    - The `Prompt` struct will contain the prompt text, tags, and categories.
-The hash is used as the external identifier.
-- **Interactive Prompt List**: A scrollable and filterable list of all prompts.
-- **Prompt Content View**: A detailed view of the selected prompt's content and metadata.
-- **In-TUI Editing**: The ability to edit prompts directly within the TUI.
-- **Keyboard-driven Navigation**: Intuitive keybindings for all actions.
-- **Help and Documentation**: A help screen that explains the keybindings and features.
 - **Graphical Prompt Management**: All the core CRUD, search, and filtering features will be available through a user-friendly GUI.
 - **Rich Text Editing**: A "what you see is what you get" (WYSIWYG) editor or a code editor with syntax highlighting for editing prompts.
 - **Drag and Drop**: The ability to drag and drop prompts to reorder them or organize them into folders.